SubstrateDevAcademy/v1-exercise-4/README.md

 2. Design transfer feature for pallet-kitties
 3. Requirements:
     - Kitty owner should be able to transfer a kitty to someone else
-4. Submit the design document to submission folder
-5. Push all the changes to master

 ---